gnh1201/welsonjs/README.md

 ```

 ## How to release my application?

-### Method 1.
-Compress to Zip, and Use `WelsonJS.Launcher`
-There have been various attempts at EXE packaging for WelsonJS, and I've reviewed as much feedback as possible.
-This includes not only usability but also whether the process is relatively secure.

-I have tentatively concluded that a launcher method, where a ZIP file is distributed and then executed, would be effective.
-Therefore, I have begun distributing the [WelsonJS.Launcher](https://github.com/gnh1201/welsonjs/wiki/Awesome-binaries) artifact.

-You can download and run the release or upstream source code of this project from GitHub in ZIP file format.

-### Method 2.
-Build a setup file with `Inno Setup`
-Please check `setup.iss` file it could be compile with [Inno Setup](https://jrsoftware.org/isinfo.php)

-### Method 3.
-Copy all directories and files
-This is so cool and so simple.
+The WelsonJS framework suggests the following application release methods:

+- **Compress to Zip, and use the launcher**: Compress the files and directories necessary for running the project into a Zip file, and distribute it along with the [WelsonJS.Launcher](https://github.com/gnh1201/welsonjs/wiki/Launcher).
+- **Build a setup file**: Use [Inno Setup](https://jrsoftware.org/isinfo.php).
+Information needed to create the setup file (the `setup.iss` file) is already included.
+- **Copy all directories and files**: This is the simplest and most straightforward method.

 ## Screenshots
 ![(Screenshot 1) GUI environment](app/assets/img/screenshot.png)